<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2126246971172331&amp;ev=PageView&amp;noscript=1">

 The personal investment that engaged employees have in their work extends into their interactions with clients and has a direct impact on key business metrics.

-Engaged employees are also more likely to collaborate and innovate, which drives tangible business outcomes.
+Engaged employees are more likely to collaborate and innovate, which propels the organization forward and keeps it adaptable in rapidly evolving conditions.
 According to Forbes, collaborative work environments lead to higher levels of performance and innovation.

 Moreover, a Fierce study revealed that 86% of executives, employees and educators cite a lack of collaboration or ineffective communication as a cause of workplace failures.